No Escape (1994 film): Plot

 In 2022, the penal system is run by corporations, and prisoners are seen as assets.
-Highly trained ex-Marine John Robbins is imprisoned for life for murdering his commanding officer after being ordered to kill innocent civilians in Benghazi; having escaped from two Level 5 maximum security prisons, he is sent to a Level 6 facility.
-A fellow prisoner tells him about "Absolom", an island where they send the worst prisoners and is feared more than the prison.
+Highly trained ex-Marine J.T.
+Robbins is imprisoned for life for murdering his commanding officer after being ordered to kill innocent civilians in Benghazi.
+Having escaped from two Level 5 maximum security prisons, he is sent to a Level 6 facility.
+A fellow prisoner tells him about Absolom, an island where they send the worst prisoners and which is feared more than traditional prisons.
 The Warden, after being held at gunpoint by Robbins, is convinced that he is a threat and exiles him to the island.

-On the island, Robbins is captured by a group of prisoners known as the Outsiders, led by a sociopath named Walter Marek whose only rule is The Law of the Jungle.
+On the island, Robbins is captured by a group of prisoners known as the Outsiders, led by a sociopath named Walter Marek whose only rule is the law of the jungle.
 The abandoned island resort, complete with dilapidated houses and a swimming pool, is where the Outsiders have established a base.
 Marek forces Robbins to fight one of his men for amusement and is impressed when Robbins kills his opponent in seconds.
 He offers him a position in his gang.
 Instead, Robbins knocks Marek into the pool, steals his rocket launcher, and flees the Outsiders' camp.
 He is pursued through the jungle and cornered at the edge of a high cliff before being shot in the neck by blowgun darts.
 After falling into the river below, another prisoner group called the Insiders retrieves him.

-Led by a terminally ill doctor called the Father, the Insiders have established a cooperative autonomous community with laws as opposed to the tyranny of the Outsiders.
-Robbins meets the Father; Hawkins, the head of security; King, a hypochondriac new-arrival helper; and Casey, a naïve young man given a life sentence for his minor role in a kidnapping which led to a dual felony murder when the hostages accidentally died.
+Led by a man known as the Father, the Insiders have established a cooperative autonomous community with laws as opposed to the tyranny of the Outsiders.
+Robbins meets the Father; Hawkins, the head of security; King, a hypochondriac new-arrival helper; Dysart, an engineer; and Casey, a naïve young man given a life sentence for his minor role in a kidnapping which led to a dual felony murder when the hostages accidentally died.
 Robbins learns that the Insiders are heavily outnumbered by the Outsiders and that he is the only person to have ever escaped from Marek's camp.
 The weapon he stole is appropriated for the community.

-After helping repel an attack by the Outsiders, Father notes Robbins' abilities and asks him to join them.
+Father notes Robbins' abilities and asks him to join them.
 He refuses, saying he wants to leave Absolom.
-Father takes Robbins to the shore, explaining that they are 200 miles (321.9 km) from the mainland.
+Hawkins and Dysart take Robbins to the shore and explain that they are 200 miles (321.9 km) from the mainland.
 Gunships patrol 50 miles (80.5 km) off the coast, and infrared satellite technology monitors thermal activity, such as large fires or explosions.
+They tell him he is stuck there for life.